DeepHiveMind/GraphDB_AWS_Neptune_Neo4J/README.md

 	- Intuitiveness
 	- Speed
 	- Agility
+**graphs are the most natural way to model data in the real world.**

 Please relish [Video](https://www.youtube.com/watch?v=JaATpaGDNh4) to understand the aforementioned high level concepts in a better way.